zitadel/zitadel/docs/CONTRIBUTING.md

 Where `filename` represents the name of the file (see section [File name](#file-name)), `language-id` is an *optional* language identifier (see the list of [ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)), and the mandatory file extension `.md`.

 **Note:** If a file name does not specify a language identifier we consider the file name to be implicitly written in English language (defaulting to `.en`).
+This is also important for the rendering of the language-dependent content navigation as the content navigation will always only include pages in their respective language they represent.
+This means that Markdown files without language identifier will **only** be rendered in the content navigation of the English documentation variant and will **not be visible at all** in the contemt navigations of other language variants.